The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Abstract

 \section{Abstract}

-This work presents water emission spectra at wavelengths covered by JWST (2.9--12.8~$\mu$m) as spectrally-resolved with high resolving powers (R = 30,000--100,000) using ground-based spectrographs.
-Two new surveys with iSHELL and VISIR are combined with previous spectra from CRIRES and TEXES to cover parts of multiple ro-vibrational and rotational bands observable within telluric transmission bands, for a total of 85 disks and $\approx160$ spectra.
+This work presents ground-based spectrally-resolved water emission at R = 30000--100000 over infrared wavelengths covered by JWST (2.9--12.8~$\mu$m).
+Two new surveys with iSHELL and VISIR are combined with previous spectra from CRIRES and TEXES to cover parts of multiple ro-vibrational and rotational bands observable within telluric transmission bands, for a total of $\approx160$ spectra and 85 disks (30 of which are JWST targets in Cycle 1).
 The general expectation of a range of regions and excitation conditions traced by infrared water spectra is for the first time supported by the combined kinematics and excitation as spectrally resolved at multiple wavelengths.
-The main findings from this analysis are: 1) water lines are progressively narrower going from the ro-vibrational bands at 2--9~$\mu$m to the rotational lines at 12~$\mu$m, and partly match a broad (BC) and narrow (NC) emission components, respectively, as extracted from ro-vibrational CO spectra; 2) rotation diagrams of resolved water lines from upper level energies of 4000--9500~K show curvatures indicative of optically thick emission ($\approx 10^{18}$~cm$^{-2}$) from a range of excitation temperatures ($\approx 800$--1100~K); 3) the new 5~$\mu$m spectra demonstrate that slab model fits to the rotational lines at $> 10$~$\mu$m strongly over-predict the ro-vibrational emission bands at $< 9$~$\mu$m, implying non-LTE excitation.
-We discuss these findings in the context of a emission from a disk surface and a molecular inner disk wind, and provide a list of detailed guidelines to support the analysis and interpretation of spectrally-unresolved JWST spectra.
+The main findings from this analysis are: 1) water lines are progressively narrower from the ro-vibrational bands at 2--9~$\mu$m to the rotational lines at 12~$\mu$m, and partly match a broad (BC) and narrow (NC) emission components, respectively, as extracted from ro-vibrational CO spectra; 2) rotation diagrams of resolved water lines from upper level energies of 4000--9500~K show vertical spread and curvatures indicative of optically thick emission ($\approx 10^{18}$~cm$^{-2}$) from a range of excitation temperatures ($\approx 800$--1100~K); 3) the new 5~$\mu$m spectra demonstrate that slab model fits to the rotational lines at $> 10$~$\mu$m strongly over-predict the ro-vibrational emission bands at $< 9$~$\mu$m, implying non-LTE vibrational excitation.
+We discuss these findings in the context of emission from a disk surface and a molecular inner disk wind, and provide a list of guidelines to support the analysis of spectrally-unresolved JWST spectra.

 \keywords{circumstellar matter --- protoplanetary disks --- stars: pre-main sequence --- }